 When you hear creatine, you probably think of male bodybuilders — which makes sense, since it’s one of the most popular muscle growth supplements for men.
 But creatine isn’t just for men looking to build muscle.
-Research is increasingly underlining the benefits of creatine for women, particularly when it comes to building lean muscle without the appearance of bulk.
+Research is increasingly underlining the benefits of creatine for women who exercise, particularly when it comes to supporting lean muscle without the appearance of bulk.

 Creatine is an amino acid that our bodies store in our muscles and brain to use as a natural energy source.
 When our bodies need energy (like during exercise), they convert creatine into phosphocreatine, which fuels our muscles.

 While creatine is available as a powdered supplement, you can also get it through natural food sources like organ meat (liver, heart, kidneys), red meat, pork, and fish.
 For vegans and vegetarians in particular who likely don’t get much creatine through their diets, a creatine supplement is a great way to support healthy levels in the body.